crypto101/merlyn/docs/exercises.rst

 they are the last step in an exercise).
 They also must be adaptable to two other interfaces:

-- IRenderer, for rendering a step to a user.
+- :py:class:`IRenderer<merlin.interfaces.IRenderer>`, for rendering a
+  step to a user.
-- IValidator, for validating a submission by the user.
+- :py:class:`IValidator<merlin.interfaces.IValidator>`, for validating
+  a submission by the user.

 Usually, this is accomplished using Axiom powerups.